ministryotech/webdriver/README.md

 ### Contribution guidelines ###
 If you would like to contribute to the project, please contact me.

-The source code can be used in a simple text editor or within Visual Studio using NodeJS Tools for Visual Studio.

 ### Who do I talk to? ###
 * Keith Jackson - keith@ministryotech.co.uk